prozyr/deep_learning_tasks/README.md

-# Machine Learning and Deep Learning Labs
+# Machine Learning and Deep Learning

 This repository contains various tasks and projects focused on data manipulation, machine learning, deep learning, and adversarial attacks.
 Each task is organized into a separate section with detailed descriptions of the subtasks involved.